harmvv/IOT-Manual/README.md

 If you are interested in showing this information on you site with the video.
 Then you have to create a code that pushes for every object some html to your page, with a YouTube iframe, you can then display the right video if you change the add to the YouTube URL the ID’s of the videos.

-For more information about this https://developers.google.com/youtube/iframe_api_reference https://api.jquery.com/append/
+For more information about this: https://developers.google.com/youtube/iframe_api_reference

+https://api.jquery.com/append/